 Good morning everyone, and welcome to NF Learning Lab, where together, we access our innate, iNtuitive wisdom as unique, self-valuing, and deeply Feeling women … and share who we are becoming in a safe, sensitive community.

-In recent weeks, we have been exploring the ten areas of life that we work with in Sparkle School, and we’ve been using, as our discovery lens, the life area of ‘family of origin’.
+In recent weeks, we have been exploring the ten areas of life that we work with in NF Learning Lab, and we’ve been using, as our discovery lens, the life area of ‘family of origin’.
 This week, we focus our family-of-origin lens on the life area of ‘spirituality’.

 When it comes to spirituality and family of origin, it is interesting to note, that family therapists often have their patients complete something they call a ‘spiritual genogram’.

 Used specifically to identify spiritual and religious issues, the spiritual genogram allows therapists to approach an aspect of family life that is, otherwise, rarely addressed in therapy.
 The spiritual genogram enables clients to gain a new perspective on ways in which their religious/spiritual heritage continues to affect their current beliefs and practices.

 The spiritual and religious beliefs of a family of origin are strong influences on an individual’s attitudes, morals, values, and beliefs.
 So, identifying the family’s beliefs is very important when an iNtuitive-Feeling type woman chooses to become more and more self-valuing and self-directed, in other words, when she decides to take charge of her belief system.
 So, it is important to ask, “Do the beliefs I learned in childhood still fit for me?
 If not, what has changed?
 How, and why?”